flrdv/snowdrop-http/README.md

 > *Q*: What's if an error occurred in protocol callback?

-> *A*: Parser will die and return error from callback to server
+> *A*: Parser will die and return error from callback to server, BUT in case `httpparser.Upgrade` struct is returned from `OnMessageComplete()`, server won't die, but will just return the error to http server.
+Warning: in case `httpparser.Upgrade` will be returned from any other callback, this won't work and parser will die anyway

 <br>